-Worked Example to Illustrate the Minimum Number of Ventilators Required Ref Point 3 in table 1.7.
+Worked Example (B.) to Illustrate the Minimum Number of Ventilators Required Ref Point 3 (based upon number of bedrooms) in table 1.7.

-"The total number of ventilators installed in a dwelling's habitable rooms and kitchens should be no fewer than five": for a dwelling with multiple floors with 3 bedrooms, a separate living room, dining room, and a kitchen (all with external walls), - from table 1.7, this would require a minimum of 5 ventilators in total, correctly sized at 8,000mm2 equivalent area for habitable rooms and 8,000mm2 for the kitchen.
+"The total number of ventilators installed in a dwelling's habitable rooms and kitchens should be no fewer than five".
+Example: for a dwelling with multiple floors, 3 bedrooms, a separate living room, dining room, and a kitchen and bathroom (all with external walls), - from table 1.7, this would require a minimum of 5 ventilators in total, correctly sized at 8,000mm2 equivalent area for habitable rooms and 8,000mm2 for the kitchen.

-However, in this instance, the dwelling effectively has 6 rooms with external walls, the minimum number of ventilators would therefore be 6 ventilators correctly sized at 8,000mm2 equivalent area.
+However, in this instance, the dwelling effectively has 6 rooms with external walls, the minimum number of ventilators would therefore be 6 ventilators correctly sized at 8,000mm2 and one for the bathroom at 4,000mm2 equivalent area, 7 vents in total.